Aeleppert/programmingportfolio/index.md

 ### Computer Timeline
-This is an interactive graphic built in the Processing environment.
+This is a GUI built in the Processing environment.
 Made September 2020.

 Image of running Timeline: